Hermann-web/blog/docs/blog/posts/software-and-tools/dev/version-control/git/handling-branch-deletion.md

 ## Deleting a Branch Online (GitHub Interface)

-1. __Using GitHub's Website__:
 - Go to the repository on GitHub.
 - Click on the "Branches" tab.
 - Locate the branch you want to delete.
 - Click on the trash can icon or "Delete" button next to the branch name.
 - Confirm the deletion if prompted.

 ## Fetching and Cleaning Up Deletions